What is TOPS?

 TOPS Program Tracks

 4-Year Generalized Studies Certificate Track (120 semester hours): The 4-year track is for students who seeks to gain general knowledge of and professional employment skills in a specific career cluster.
-A student who completes the certificate track will receive the Generalized Studies certificate, an endorsed credential by The Ohio State University that signifies the student’s completion of the targeted programming area.
+A student who completes the certificate track will receive the Generalized Studies certificate that signifies the student’s completion of the targeted programming area.

 2-Year Certificate of Completion Track (60 semester hours): The 2-year portfolio track is for students who desire to obtain basic transition skills in preparation for enrolling in a degree program, or those who seek to focus mainly on their professional employment skills.
 The students will construct an electronic portfolio throughout the program.
 An electronic portfolio is a multi-media presentation given to employers to assist students in marketing their skills in a specific job cluster.
 The portfolio contains elements that depict the knowledge and skills of each student.